spawnmarvel/quickguides/security/README.md

 With the DataHub IoT Gateway you never need Internet access on the plant network.

-Using the DataHub within a :church:dmz means no inbound firewall ports on either the plant network or the cloud.
+Using the DataHub within a :bridge_at_night:dmz means no inbound firewall ports on either the plant network or the cloud.

-The DataHub on the plant network provides an outbound connection to the :church:dmz, and the DataHub on the :church:dmz uses an outbound MQTT connection to send data to the cloud.
+The DataHub on the plant network provides an outbound connection to the :bridge_at_night:dmz, and the DataHub on the :bridge_at_night:dmz uses an outbound MQTT connection to send data to the cloud.

 https://www.aveva.com/en/products/datahub-iot-gateway/